 Best outdoor dining space in London for: Bloomsbury Group devotees and décor – you're literally immersed in Dalloway Terrace's silk flowers and ferns.

-Named after the eponymous character created by Virginia Woolf, Dalloway Terrace is an outdoor space in the heart of Bloomsbury, hidden away from the clamour of Tottenham Court Road.
+Named after the famed, high-society Virginia Woolf character, Mrs Dalloway, Dalloway Terrace is an outdoor space in the heart of Bloomsbury, hidden away from the clamour of Tottenham Court Road.
 The al fresco terrace has been transformed to resemble an urban jungle, inspired by Leonard Woolf's travels to Sri Lanka during the early 1900s.
 On a sunny day, nestle amid silk flowers and ferns and tuck into a new vegan-friendly menu of cauliflower steaks, colourful salads and fragrant curry.

 Best outdoor dining space in London for: calm, cool architecture and Nobu's greatest hits (black cod with miso, anyone?)